wxWidgets/website/_blog/2020-08-31-implicit_explicit_encoding.md

 ## Encodings galore

-This chapter is about string encodings.
+This chapter is about string encoding.
 You can skip it if you already know what Unicode, ASCII, ISO-8859-1 and UTF-8 are.
+You can also refer to the document "[Unicode support in wxWidgets](https://docs.wxwidgets.org/3.1/overview_unicode.html)" for more details on the Unicode Standard and how wxWidgets implement it.

 The main problem with "standard" (i.e. non-wide) strings in today’s globalized world, is that one char is "only" 8 bits, and therefore it cannot represent any symbol from any language being spoken today.
 The ASCII encoding, for example, does not contain any accented letters.